 If you’re curious about the ancient fire festival and how to celebrate Beltane, keep reading to learn more.
-We’ll explore what exactly Beltane is, how it was celebrated in the past, how it’s celebrated today, and, most importantly, what foods to make for a Beltane feast.
+We’ll explore what exactly Beltane is, how it was celebrated in the past, and most importantly, how to celebrate Beltane today.

 What is Beltane?

-Traditionally celebrated by Celtic neo-pagans to acknowledge the midpoint between spring and summer, this period marks the planting time and is recognized as a time of peak fertility.
-We are now half way between the Spring Equinox & the Summer Solstice.
+Traditionally celebrated by Celtic neo-pagans to acknowledge during the midpoint between spring and summer (May 1st), this period marks the planting time and is recognized as a time of peak fertility.
+We are now halfway between the Spring Equinox & the Summer Solstice.

 During Beltane, we honor the God and Goddess of spring represented by a handfasting, or marriage ceremony.
 The story goes that the lovers were separated all winter and are reunited in Springtime.
 Today, we celebrate their reunion during Beltane with food, drink, and multi-colored maypoles, which symbolize female energies wrapping themselves around the male form.

 We are clearly in the middle of Spring and there is a noticeable difference in the Earth’s energy compared to the beginning of the season.
 We can see evidence all around us that the Wheel of the Year has shifted.
 The days are noticeably longer with the sun setting much later than it did at the Spring Equinox.
 It’s grown considerably warmer outside.
 At the Spring Equinox new life was just beginning to emerge, but here, at the beginning of May, there is no denying that the Earth has been pushed from its tentative new beginning into full awakening.